+ In Focus: Rachel DuVall

-This year, The Main introduces a new addition to In Focus: Rachel DuVall.
-In Focus will highlight the work of Rachel DuVall, a Los Angeles–based textile artist who participated in the inaugural iteration of Office Hours in November 2016.
-Works by DuVall will be on view along with works by participants of this year’s Office Hours program.
+This year, The Main introduced a new addition to Office Hours with In Focus: Rachel DuVall.
+In Focus highlights the work of Rachel DuVall, a Los Angeles–based textile artist who participated in the inaugural iteration of Office Hours in November 2016.
+Works by DuVall are on view along with works by participants of this year’s Office Hours program.

 ABOUT RACHEL DUVALL